LibreCAD/docs/getstart/configure.rst

     "Coordinates", "Displays the absolute coordinates (left) and the relative coordinates (right) of the cross-hair / cursor.
 Cartesian coordinates are shown on top and and polar coordinates are bottom.
 Refer to :ref:`Coordinates <coordinates>` in **Fundamentals** of the **Reference** section for more details on the type of coordinates.

      |statbar01|"
-    "Next Action", "Displays a prompt for the next action required for the current command; e.g. ”Specify first point”, ”Specify center”, etc.  Prompts to the left of the mouse icon represent left mouse button actions and the right represent right mouse button actions.
+    "Next Action", "Displays a prompt for the next action required for the current command; e.g. ”Specify next point”, ”Specify center”, etc.  Prompts to the left of the mouse icon represent left mouse button actions and the right represent right mouse button actions.

         |statbar02|"
     "Selected", "Display the total number and the combined lengths of one or more selected entities.